-Most people take the traditional keyword strategy when starting an SEO campaign.
+Most people take the traditional keyword strategy when starting a Search Engine Optimization campaign.
 They aim for mid-to-high volume keywords, create content, and spend endless months battling it out for the first page.

 This approach works, but it’s hard, expensive and ever so often, fails spectacularly.

 So like Frost, I took the road less traveled.
 I adopted an approach where I aimed for highly targeted keywords with extremely low search volume.
 Then I created laser-focused content that addressed crucial customer concerns.

 In just 7 months of adopting this approach, I successfully managed to rank several of my pages at the top of the SERPs.
 These pages brought in over 600 highly targeted visitors, 67 of whom turned into customers with LTV for each customer around $300.

 And that’s not a single-shot tactic.
 It adds up over time as you scale it.

 I did all this without investing in an expensive and time-consuming backlinking campaign.

 For example, my website ranks at #3 for the keyword — “alternative to Cision”.
 This single page brought in 9 paying customers with little to no promotion: